-Today I am sharing a simple and easy to make recipe which can be enjoyed as a light meal (either on its own or with a salad) or snack – Coconut Fish Sweet Potato Skins.
+Today I am sharing a simple and easy to make recipe which can be enjoyed as a light meal (either on its own or with a salad) or snack – Healthy Sweet Potato Skins with Fish.

 The list of ingredients in this recipe is not very extensive so preparation time is really minimal.
 To be honest, while the sweet potatoes were in the oven (35 minutes) I managed to prepare all the other ingredients (including cooking the fish) and there was still time to write down the ingredients and some of the instructions for this recipe!
 You don’t need any special skills or equipment, either.
 Though a melon baller would be handy if you’ve got one.